-You can find a listing of CSA farms in your area by visiting our CSA Directory.
+This is a list of farms that participate in the program.
+You can also find a listing of CSA farms in your area by visiting our CSA Directory.
+You can also filter our directory by if a farm participates in the Farm Share Program.
 Last year, 39 CSA farms participated in the Program.
-If you are interested in a particular farm but are not sure of their participation, feel free to contact the farm, contact NOFA-VT or click Farm Share Farms.
+If you are interested in a particular farm but are not sure of their participation, feel free to contact the farm or NOFA-VT.

 Can I choose which farm I partner with?

 You can indicate a farm that you prefer to sign up with on your application.
 We will then confirm that the farm has supported shares available.
 If they do no have any more shares, we will look for another nearby participating farm and contact you about the change.

 What if I do not know of a particular CSA farm?

 If you do not have a preference for a specific farm, please check the listing of CSAs on our website for a farm that has a convenient pick-up location close to where you live, work or travel.
 You may also call our office for help with choosing a farm that will work for you.

 Applications are accepted in the order that they are received by our office.
 There are currently two application cycles for the Farm Share Program - summer and fall.